A class of charged and charged-Taub-NUT metrics in the presence of a massless scalar field and some of their astrophysical aspects: Introduction

-In \cite{ernst1968new, ernst1968new2}, Ernst reformulated the Einstein–Maxwell theory by introducing complex potential functions, leading to a more compact and symmetric representation of the field equations.
+In \cite{ernst1968new, ernst1968new2}, Ernst reformulated the Einstein-Maxwell theory by introducing complex potential functions, leading to a more compact and symmetric representation of the field equations.
 These equations exhibit a rich symmetry structure and remain invariant under certain solution-generating techniques, notably the Harrison \cite{harrison1968new} and Ehlers \cite{ehlers1958konstruktionen} transformations.
-The Harrison transformation introduces a dyonic charge into the spacetime, while the Ehlers transformation incorporates the NUT (Newman–Unti–Tamburino) parameter.
+The Harrison transformation introduces a dyonic charge into the spacetime, while the Ehlers transformation incorporates the NUT parameter.
 These transformations can also be extended to the Einstein theory coupled to a scalar field, as explored in \cite{erics1977stationary, astorino2013embedding, astorino2015stationary}.
+Recently, by using the Ernst scheme a new rotating solution for the vacuum Einstein's equations was derived in \cite{barrientos2025new}.

 In this paper, we investigate a class of exact solutions to the Einstein equations recently proposed in \cite{Azizallahi2023, mirza2023class, mirza2024exact}.
-By applying the Harrison and Ehlers transformations, we construct a new family of static, charged, Taub–NUT solutions that are asymptotically flat and include a massless scalar field.
-We then analyze the astrophysical properties of these newly derived charged Taub–NUT spacetimes.
+By applying the Harrison and Ehlers transformations, we construct a new family of static, charged, Taub-NUT solutions that are asymptotically flat and include a massless scalar field.
+We then analyze the astrophysical properties of these newly derived charged Taub-NUT spacetimes.

 Geodesic motion plays a fundamental role in the study of compact astrophysical objects, offering crucial insights into the underlying geometry of spacetime.
 Among the various types of geodesics, circular orbits are of particular interest due to their relevance in observational astrophysics and their connection to stability analyses \cite{chandrasekhar1983mathematical, cardoso2009geodesic}.
 In Sec. \ref{4a}, we analyze the geodesic structure of the newly proposed class of metrics and identify the allowable range for one of the free parameters based on the conditions for physically viable circular motion.